 I served a two-year term on the Editorial Board of the Journal of Education (Published a Special Issue on Cooperative Learning).

-Teaching Experiences: George Brown College in Toronto (Psychology) and Boston University (Research Methods).
+George Brown College in Toronto (Psychology) and Boston University (Research Methods).

 Revenue Canada Surrey Tax Centre – Becoming Emotionally Stronger, September 25, 2014.

 Affect Regulation Theory: A Clinical Model Dr. Dan Hill, Online program from CSAR, 2017.

 Overcoming Shame and Self-Loathing Dr. Janina Fisher, Online PESI Video Presentation.
 December 2, 2016.